will-rowe/banner/README.md

 * only supports 2 labels at the moment

-* there is very limited checking
+* there is very limited checking and not many unit tests...

-* there are no tests yet...